FSAG: Enhancing Human-to-Dexterous-Hand Finger-Specific Affordance Grounding via Diffusion Models: EXPERIMENTS

 \subsection{Results of Finger-Specific Affordance Grounding}

-Because there is no prior work that directly couples vision-language models with fine-grained, finger-specific affordance keypoints, we select two closest approaches as baselines.
-(1) Rekep~\cite{huang2025rekep} is a robotic manipulation keypoint prediction framework that extracts image features using DINO and obtains keypoints via unsupervised clustering.
-(2) CMKA~\cite{yang2025multi} leverages exocentric (third-person) interaction images as input, applies SAM~\cite{kirillov2023segment} for multi-scale object segmentation, and then performs clustering over the segmentation-driven feature hierarchy to learn object affordance keypoints.
-To ensure fairness, we train CMKA~\cite{yang2025multi} using the exocentric interaction images from our dataset, keeping all other hyperparameters unchanged.
-For metric computation, we follow a procedure consistent with CMKA: the predicted keypoints are first rescaled to the original image resolution, then converted into heatmaps by placing Gaussian kernels (with $\sigma$ set to shorter side of image size / 64) centered at each keypoint.
-To validate the necessity of large-scale generative models in our framework, we conduct ablations that replace the diffusion\mbox{-}derived hyperfeatures with discriminative backbones CLIP~\cite{radford2021learning} and DINO~\cite{caron2021emerging} used purely as feature extractors.
+Because there is no prior work that directly couples vision-language models with fine-grained, finger-specific affordance keypoints, we select the closest approach as the baseline.
+CMKA~\cite{yang2025multi} leverages exocentric (third-person) interaction images as input, applies SAM~\cite{kirillov2023segment} for multi-scale object segmentation, and then performs clustering over the segmentation-driven feature hierarchy to learn object affordance keypoints.
+To ensure fairness, we train CMKA~\cite{yang2025multi} using the exocentric interaction images from \textbf{our dataset}, keeping all other hyperparameters unchanged.
+For metric computation, we follow a procedure consistent with CMKA: the predicted keypoints are first rescaled to the original image resolution, then converted into heatmaps by placing Gaussian kernels centered at each keypoint.
+To validate the necessity of large-scale generative models in our framework, We ablate feature extractors by replacing SD hyperfeatures with CLIP~\cite{radford2021learning} and DINO~\cite{caron2021emerging}